Corton railway station: History

 The station closed, along with the rest of the line, on 4 May 1970.

+The site today

 Corton is the only station building, apart from Lowestoft Central, remaining on the route of the line.
-It is currently in use as a private residence, the trackbed has been filled to platform level, and while the canopy is still in existence, it is looking very run down and forlorn.
+It is currently in use as a private residence; the trackbed has been filled to platform level and, while the canopy is still in existence, it is looking very run down and forlorn.